-All amplified controllers were positioned on a grid on the top floor of the building, and the team wanted cable runs to the Kara II to be as short as possible, so the installation process started with cabling.
+All amplified controllers were positioned on a grid on the top floor of the building.
+The team wanted cable runs to the Kara II to be as short as possible, so the installation process started with cabling.
 The second task was to find the best points for the four Chainmaster hoists that would lift the left and right Kara II hangs into position.
-“From there the rest of the installation was pretty straightforward,” reveals Strandberg.
-“The final job was to spend two days listening and measuring the first and second balconies and the ground floor with front fills and outfills.”
+“From there, the rest of the installation was pretty straightforward,” reveals Strandberg.
+“The final job was to spend two days listening and measuring the first and second balconies, and the ground floor with front fills and outfills.”

 “The result we got was very close to what we had seen in the software,” adds Jonsson.
-“The Autosolver tools in Soundvision did a very good job of achieving inter-element angle optimization, by providing a refined analysis to improve sonic performance.
+“The Autosolver tools in Soundvision did an outstanding job of achieving inter-element angle optimization by providing a refined analysis to improve sonic performance.
 The AutoFIR filter tool then assists with system tuning of the mid and high frequencies, further improving uniformity and flatness of the high-frequency response by determining and applying linear-phased FIR filter to zoned groups within the array.”

 JLE has also recently upgraded the PA for Spira’s café stage with two hangs of two A10 Focus and one A10 Wide positioned stage left and right, plus a center hang of three KS21, all powered by two LA4X amplified controllers.